 - Finally you will be left with around 15cm still loose.
 Use two levers to keep each end of the loose part of the tire in place.
 Use a third to pop the tire wall back inside the rim.

-Have a safe ride and make your cycling more enjoyable by having the right bike gear.
+Have a safe ride and make your cycling more enjoyable by having the correct bike gear.
 There's nothing worse than not being able to ride a bike simply because you don't have working lights or you have a flat tire.
 Check it beforehand so that you know it will get you there safely and efficiently and keep thieves away by using a bike lock whenever you leave it unattended.
 A backpack to carry your possessions will ensure your hands are free to ride your bike unencumbered.

-Team Green Bike Week- - a national celebration of cycling!
+Team Green Britain Bike Week- - a national celebration of cycling!

 - Team Green Britain Bike Week

 Team Green Britain Bike Week is an annual opportunity to promote cycling and show how cycling can easily be part of everyday life.
-Demonstrating the social, health and environmental benefits of cycling, the week aims to get people to give cycling a g
+Demonstrating the social, health and environmental benefits of cycling.